Yorkshire Puddings are a roast dinner staple & thankfully couldn’t be easier to make. Follow these foolproof tips for perfect Yorkshire Puddings!

 - Gradually whisk in milk.

-- Heat up oil in a cake tray.
+- Heat up oil in a muffin tray.

 - Pour in batter and bake until tall, golden and crispy.

 After many years of testing, I have developed some tips and tricks that really take this recipe to the next level.
 Follow the above steps and you’ll get good Yorkshire puddings, but follow these tips and you’ll get absolute show stoppers.

 I won’t go into the science of what happens when you allow the batter to rest, but it forms a much more complex, tasty, taller and toasty Yorkshire Pudding.
 I rest overnight, but try and rest for at least 30mins.

 2. Make sure the oil is piping hot and STAYS piping hot

 Pop the oil in the oven before you pour in the batter, making sure it comes out smoking hot (literally).
 Make sure you pour in the batter quickly to ensure it stays hot.
 If the oil starts off cold, the Yorkshire puddings won’t rise and will just absorb all the oil, instead of cook in it.
 Also make sure you’re using an oil with a high smoking point with a neutral flavour, such as vegetable or sunflower oil.